-The third Welsh Museums Festival will take place from 22nd– 30th October 2016.
-This will build on the brand created over the past two years and take advantage of the school half term holidays, Halloween celebrations and of course Museums at Night 28th–29th October.
+This year’s Welsh Museums Festival will take place from 27 October – 4 November 2018.
+This will build on the brand created over past years and take advantage of the schools’ half term holidays, Halloween celebrations and Museums at Night (25 – 27 October).
 Any museums organising evening events on these two days will be able to take advantage of the extra publicity.

-The Festival is a bilingual campaign and includes museums run by local authorities, independent museums (including universities and museums run as part of the National Trust in Wales) and the seven sites run by Amgueddfa Cymru.
+The Festival is a bilingual campaign and includes museums run by local authorities, independent museums (including universities and museums run as part of the National Trust in Wales) and the seven sites run by National Museum Wales.
 The campaign predominately focuses on Accredited (or working towards) museums in Wales.

-The Festival is organised by a working group consisting of the All-Wales Audience Development Team, members of The Federation of Museums and Art Galleries Wales (FMAGW), Amgueddfa Cymru, National Trust, MALD and other museum professionals.
+The Festival is co-ordinated by a working group consisting of members of The Federation of Museums and Art Galleries Wales (FMAGW), National Museum Wales, National Trust, MALD and other museum professionals.
 FMAGW is leading on the advocacy element of the festival and Four Cymru is also working with us to help promote this year’s events.

 - Welsh Museums Festival Brand Guidelines